tommyettinger/BlazingChain/README.md

 String longText, compressed, decompressed;
 longText = "This is some long, long, long, long, long, repetitive text!";
 ////These next two lines use the tightest encoding; it can use all of Unicode,
-//// but may produce invalid UTF-16 codepoint pairs. compressed = LZSEncoding.compress(longText);
+//// but may produce invalid UTF-16 codepoint pairs.
+It should be noted that
+//// invalid pairs can cause a compressed file to be read back incorrectly if
+//// it has made a round-trip to the filesystem saved as UTF-16, UTF-8, or
+//// possibly any encoding other than binary.
+If you aren't saving the compressed
+//// String as its exact bytes, you should prefer a different pair of methods. compressed = LZSEncoding.compress(longText);
 decompressed = LZSEncoding.decompress(compressed);
 ////you can try the next line if you want to make sure they really are equal.